tomByrer/gatsby-blog/lessons/05-create-a-home-layout-with-a-graphql-query-in-gatsby.md

   )
 }
 ```
-`Header` has 2 simple tasks: make a GraphQL call to pull data from our Markdown pages, then send it to `TitleAndDescription`.
+`Header` has 2 simple tasks: make a GraphQL call to pull data from our `cgatsby-config.js`, then send it to `TitleAndDescription`.
 Splitting the code up like this (composition) helps seperates conserns & increases readablity.

 ```js
 const TitleAndDescription = ({data}) => {